Tek-gen

 DefinitionThis section has been translated automatically.

-TEK is an acronym for "Tunica interna endothelial cell kinase".
+TEK is an acronym for "tunica interna endothelial cell kinase".
 This gene is located on chromosome 9p21.
-It codes for an endothelial receptor tyrosine kinase, which belongs to the protein tyrosine kinase TIE2 family.
+It codes for an endothelial receptor tyrosine kinase.
+Alternative splicing leads to several transcript variants.
+Other alternatively spliced transcript variants of this gene have been described, but their full-length nature is not known.

 Authors